 The Student Code of Conduct educates students about appropriate behavior and fosters a community in which academic success can occur.
-The following Student Codes of Conduct are the regulations that apply to ALL WKU students, including the satellite campuses:
+The following Student Codes of Conduct are the regulations that apply to ALL WKU students, including the regional campuses:

 The examples of prescribed conduct set forth in this code of conduct are illustrative and should not be read as a comprehensive list.
 Nor, however, should this code be interpreted to cover any general category of behavior not mentioned herein unless that conduct is otherwise prohibited by law.

-3. Alcohol.
 Western Kentucky University complies with the alcohol regulations of the Commonwealth of Kentucky.
-Members of the university community recognize that a violation of any federal, state and local laws governing the use and possession of alcoholic beverages, including off-campus, is prohibited.
+Members of the university community recognize that violation of any federal, state and local laws governing the use and possession of alcoholic beverages, including off-campus, is prohibited.
 Examples may include but are not limited to Driving under the influence (DUI), being assessed as intoxicated in public (AI or PI) and underage possession/consumption.
 The University prohibits the possession, furnishing or use of alcoholic beverages (including wine and beer) by student residents of campus housing and/or guests of students in residence halls.

 - The University prohibits the use of rapid consumption devices or drinking games including, but not limited to, keg stand, beer pong, funnels, or similar games and devices.